 - incorporate a range of mechanisms in commissioning and service provision practices to enable the involvement of consumers, families and carers in co-production and co-design of policy, planning, service delivery, evaluation and research, with a particular focus on enabling the involvement of marginalised groups (including Aboriginal and Torres Strait Islander peoples).

-In developing the Draft Engagement Framework, three workshops have been held (with 70 attendances representing 28 organisations and a broad range of lived experience perspectives).
-In addition, a Steering Committee comprising consumers, family members, carers, peak bodies, the Western Australian Primary Health Alliance, the Western Australian Network of Alcohol and Other Drug Agencies, the Western Australian Association for Mental Health and MHC staff, has been closely involved in the development of the Draft Engagement Framework.
+In developing the Engagement Framework, three workshops have been held (with 70 attendances representing 28 organisations and a broad range of lived experience perspectives).
+In addition, a Steering Committee comprising consumers, family members, carers, peak bodies, the Western Australian Primary Health Alliance, the Western Australian Network of Alcohol and other Drug Agencies, the Western Australian Association for Mental Health and MHC staff, has been closely involved in the development of the Engagement Framework.